 Step 1: Research the best dog harness

 Research the different styles of harnesses before you buy.
 There are many styles available which meet different needs for different dogs.
 Some harnesses have integrated handles and offer front and rear leg support, while others will just help one end of a dog.
 Others give under-belly support, which makes them better for larger dogs, and some harnesses are only useful when two people are handling the dog.

 Some harnesses can be left on all day, while others need to be removed for urination and sleep.There are even harnesses that have a leash clasp on the front, at the chest, instead of on the dog's back, to help deter a dog from pulling.
 There are also plenty of colors and patterns to choose from.
 Do your homework and you'll find the best dog harness for you and your pup.

-Find your dog's girth, which is the widest point of your dog's chest and rib cage area.
+Figure out the correct dog girth measurement, which is the widest point of your dog's chest and rib cage area.
 Harness size measurements are based on girth, which can vary according to breed.
-Some dogs, like Boxers, are more deep-chested than others.
+Some dogs, like boxers, are more deep-chested than others.
+Mixed breeds sometimes don't fit into a certain size suggested by manufacturers.
+Therefore, it's important to measure correctly — it's not recommended to buy online without measuring.
 While most harnesses provide fabric allowances for a customized fit, it is important to accurately measure your dog's girth for the best size possible.

-Locate the proper harness size for your dog by visiting a harness manufacturer's website or studying the packaging.
+Locate the proper harness size for your dog by visiting a harness manufacturer's website, or studying the packaging while in a store.
 Most manufacturers make harnesses with adjustable sizing.
 For example, one style of harness says that a medium harness will fit dogs with a girth ranging from 32 inches (81 centimeters) to 48 inches (122 centimeters).
 If your dog's measurement falls between two different sizes, select the smaller size for the best fit.
 A well-made harness will have adjustable straps that allow for a more contoured fit.